The Arkansas Raid on Island 37, Tennessee

 With the exception of four of the outlaws who had to be shot before they could be taken, no one was hurt further than was justified by conditions we were confronted with, and after their capture civilians tried to shoot them, and we protected them, even to the extent of threatening to shoot the first man who shot one of them.
 Every effort was made to avoid mob violence…

-There were positively no houses burned on this island, except blind tigers and block houses, apparently built for the purpose of protection from officers.
-13
+There were positively no houses burned on this island, except blind tigers and block houses, apparently built for the purpose of protection from officers. (( “Arkansas Islanders Protest Innocence,” ibid., August 3, 1915, p.
+6. ))

 Crum allegedly was in Memphis at the time of the murder.
 He was finally caught the afternoon of July 31, hiding in one of Island 37’s many cotton fields.
 A shooting chase followed but Crum finally gave up, begging his captors to protect him from a mob that was quickly forming.
 A crowd of more than 5,000 eventually surrounded the Osceola jail, where he was taken.

-Judge Driver is credited with averting a lynching at this point, as he rushed Crum and other prisoners away for their safety.
-14 A report from Marion on August 2 in discussing the claimed innocence of Crum and Bob Kenton stated, “Both men seemed to fear mob violence, and said they were glad they had been removed from the jail at Osceola.
-They prefer being taken to Little Rock.”
-15 The judge had indeed acted wisely, as the mob at Osceola eventually forced its way into the jail there, only to find it empty.
+Judge Driver is credited with averting a lynching at this point, as he rushed Crum and other prisoners away for their safety. (( Different versions had Crum being taken to either Jonesboro or Marion, but he ended up shortly at the latter.
+A possible explanation for this seeming confusion is that an erroneous destination was “leaked” to throw off the pursuers in the mob – and the press picked up the information as well. )) A report from Marion on August 2 in discussing the claimed innocence of Crum and Bob Kenton stated, “Both men seemed to fear mob violence, and said they were glad they had been removed from the jail at Osceola.
+They prefer being taken to Little Rock.” (( 2 White Men Deny Any Part in Killing,” Little Rock Arkansas Gazette, August 3, 1915, p.
+10. )) The judge had indeed acted wisely, as the mob at Osceola eventually forced its way into the jail there, only to find it empty.

 From this point, the battle scene shifted to the courts as justice was given a chance.
 Deputy Sheriff J. S. McClanahan and Deputy T. J. Scott of Tipton County made a formal demand on August 1 for the prisoners to be turned over to Tennessee.
 Guy Swift, coroner and acting sheriff of Mississipi County, refused to turn over the prisoners and, after conferring with Judge Driver by telephone, refused the Tennessee authorities permission to even enter the jail and see the prisoners.

 A series of recriminations followed by both states.
 Arkansas officers expressed the opinion that “the prisoners would be treated too leniently in Tennessee.
-They declare[d] the law giving Arkansas and Tennessee concurrent jurisdiction over the island gave Arkansas the right to prosecute the men.”
-16 Judge Driver was quoted as saying, “Tipton County has long held the power to go to these islands and bring justice to this band.
-But after Mississippi County has spent the life of her sheriff and has run the risk of having her deputies foully murdered, Tipton County steps in and asks that they be turned over to her.”
-17
+They declare[d] the law giving Arkansas and Tennessee concurrent jurisdiction over the island gave Arkansas the right to prosecute the men.” (( “Prepared for Attack from Tennesseans,” ibid., August 14, 1915, p.
+1. )) Judge Driver was quoted as saying, “Tipton County has long held the power to go to these islands and bring justice to this band.
+But after Mississippi County has spent the life of her sheriff and has run the risk of having her deputies foully murdered, Tipton County steps in and asks that they be turned over to her.” (( “Lynching is Averted,” Commercial Appeal, August 2, 1915, p.
+1. ))

 According to the Tennessee lawmen, Tipton County Sheriff B. E. White had written to Sheriff Mauldin volunteering to assist in blind tiger raids, but was not informed of the raid in which Mauldin met his death.
 In protest to the accusations that they had “looked the other way,” the Tennesseeans noted that Andy Crum and others had been indicted by Tipton County grand juries and were out on bond when arrested by the Arkansas authorities.
-Also pointed out was the fact that J. D. McClanahan, uncle of the acting sheriff, and Tipton County’s representative to the state legislature, was the man who had engineered the passage of the joint jurisdiction bill in Tennessee.
-18
+Also pointed out was the fact that J. D. McClanahan, uncle of the acting sheriff, and Tipton County’s representative to the state legislature, was the man who had engineered the passage of the joint jurisdiction bill in Tennessee. ((“Island Citizens May Apply to U.S. Courts,” ibid., August 4, 1915, p.
+4. ))

 According to the Arkansas Secretary of State Earl W. Hodges, who had been dispatched to Osceola, the main reason for the lynching was the fear on the part of the people living in the vicinity of Island 37

 that if Crum were transferred to Tennessee, he would escape unpunished, or with a light punishment.
 The people in that section have suffered much from Crum and his companions.
 For years he has sold liquor and operated negro dives on Island 37, in defiance of all law.
 The murder of Sheriff Mauldin aroused feeling to a high pitch.
-Still there would have been no violence had it not been for the fear that the case would be taken into the United States courts.
-20
+Still there would have been no violence had it not been for the fear that the case would be taken into the United States courts. (( “Prepared for Attack from Tennesseeans,” Arkansas Gazette, August 14, 1915, p.
+1. ))

 Whatever the legal questions were, a group of men with their own answers decided that the death of Sheriff Mauldin would not go unavenged.
 Bert Spring, the man accused of actually killing the sheriff, had died in his cell at Marion.
 This mob wanted to make sure that Andy Crum, the central figure in the whole incident, “got what was coming to him.”